Arts Strengthening Program

 • Transferring knowledge, skills, and teachings to a group of apprentices wanting to revitalize the practice of canoe carving and designing in their community

-• Mentorship for further artistic development in painting.
+• Mentorship for further artistic development in painting

-• Learning from an established mentor the appropriate teachings of creating regalia.
+• Learning from an established mentor the appropriate teachings of creating regalia

 Arts Group Knowledge Transfer – Up to $50,000

-• To have an experienced artist teach a group of beginner wood carvers.
+• To have an experienced artist teach a group of beginner wood carvers

-• Reclaiming teachings through workshops that transfer weaving, language and cultural knowledge.
+• Reclaiming teachings through workshops that transfer weaving, language and cultural knowledge

 • To have a mentor and Knowledge Holder share skills in drum making with multiple participants

-• To host workshops to create dance regalia.
+• To host workshops to create dance regalia

 We are Here to Support you!

-Program staff are available to support you with your application.
-Please join us for our Information Session (register above) or view the recorded session.
 Contact the program staff listed at the bottom of this page if you would like assistance with your grant application.

 Funding Process